humberto-ortiz/megaprobe-lab/content/kevinlega.md

 # Reasearch goals:

+  - With titus new comparison code, will develop a package that will normalize, trim, and compare any given data.

-  - Angel and I intend to implement the transcriptome comparison, that Mutual does, using Khmer Tools.
+  - Last semester: Angel and I intend to implement the transcriptome comparison, that Mutual does, using Khmer Tools.
 To make it have a faster run time.

-## Weekly Update:
+# Weekly Update:

+## This semester:

+### Week 1(23-27/January):
+- Doing research on how to develop software packages.
+- Waiting on Hulk to grant me access.
+- Downloaded Trimmomatic, Sourmash, and Trinity.
+- Will upload them to Hulk.

+## Last semester:
 ### Week 18 and 19(5-15/December):
 - Work on the technical.